keep-network/tbtc/docs/introduction-to-tbtc.md

 1. TBTC - the fungible ERC20, intended for the average user.
 2. TDT - the non-fungible ERC721, intended for advanced usage.

-The TDT and TBTC are interchangeable for each other using a contract called the *vending machine*.
+The TDT and TBTC are interchangeable for each other using a contract called the *vending machine*, which we'll get to in a moment.

 ## Funding a Deposit